Apply

 Graduate Students:

 Rotation Project 4: Promyelocytic Leukemia and enzymatic function of PML protein.
-This project will focus on uncovering enzymatic function of a PML protein implicated in Promyelocytic Leukemia, a type of human cancer.
-It is a part of a larger NIH-funded project in the lab aimed at understanding molecular mechanism of PML action and discovery of new treatments for Promyelocytic Leukemia.
-A student is expected to learn advanced protein biochemistry techniques, develop enzymatic assays, become familiar with NMR spectroscopy, and molecular modeling.
+This project will focus on uncovering the enzymatic function of a PML protein implicated in Promyelocytic Leukemia, a type of human cancer.
+It is a part of a larger NIH-funded project in the lab aimed at understanding the molecular mechanism of PML action and the discovery of new treatments for Promyelocytic Leukemia.
+A student is expected to learn advanced protein biochemistry techniques, develop enzymatic assays, and become familiar with NMR spectroscopy, and molecular modeling.

 Please contact Irina Bezsonova directly at bezsonova@uchc.edu.